This post may contain affiliate links. Please read our disclosure for more info.

 - Lift your lower back up just enough to place the block underneath.
 Depending on how you are feeling, you will want to adjust the height of the block.
 The taller you make the block, the deeper of a backbend you will create.
 If you are doing this for the first time, I suggest starting at the lowest position.

-- After you have the block in place, slowly unbend your knees and allow your legs to spread out straight in front of you.
+- After you have the block in place, rest your body onto the block and allow yourself to completely relax.

 - Stay here for 2 to 3 minutes.
 Carefully remove the block and slowly come to the ground.